What is a Scuba Dive Computer?

-- Capable of calculating based on using pressurized air or Nitrox
+- Capable of calculating safe dive times based on using pressurized air, Nitrox or Trimix

 - Information about previous dives to track residual Nitrogen levels in the body from previous dives during the day

-Higher end models should certainly provide more features.
+Higher end models should provide more features.
 You can expect them to have advanced features like:

 - Dive watch features integrated

 - Integrated compass

 - Capability to use different gases as the basis of calculations

 - Measure air levels through a hose or wireless connecting to the regulator

 - Allow to interface to your computer to track and download data from your dives